laharianegama/portfolio/README.md

 [Github](https://github.com/laharianegama/Sentimental-Analysis)
 - Developed a machine learning model to comprehend polarity of sentiment (Negative, Neutral or Positive)  on trending topics, enabling comprehensive public opinion understanding.
 - Implemented a Python bot to use Twitter API client to retrieve and store data from Twitter API for efficient processing and analysis.
-- Employed Natural Language Processing techniques, including tf-idf, along with machine learning algorithms to effectively process the dataset for sentiment analysis.
+- Employed Natural Language Processing techniques, including tf-idf, along with machine learning algorithms to effectively process and analyze sentiment in a substantial dataset of 1 million tweets from Twitter.

-## PUBLICATIONS
-### AI ChatBot:
-- AI Based Chatbot for Hospital Management IEEE publication in the 2022 3rd International Conference on Computing, Analytics and Networks (ICAN). eCF Paper Id:ICAN2022-85.
-LINK
-- Developed and seamlessly integrated an AI chatbot into a Flask-based hospital website, improving user navigation and access to a range of healthcare features.
-- Utilized deep learning frameworks to design and train neural networks, implementing regularization techniques such as dropout to enhance model robustness.
-Optimized the model using Stochastic Gradient Descent (SGD) with Nesterov acceleration, fine-tuning hyperparameters for efficient convergence during training.